Strengthening Risk and Disaster Resilience: Bridging Science, Technology, and Community for a Safer Future

-Risk and Resilience Management
+Laboratory on Risk and Disaster Resilience Research

 Associate Professor:LAM Chi Yung